Supayalat: Early life

+Hsinbyumashin had planned to arrange a marriage between Thibaw and her eldest daughter, Supayagyi, not Supayalat, but Thibaw declared his love for Supayalat.

 Self-anointed queen

 The three other queens of Mindon had no children, and Hsinbyumashin became more powerful after the death of the chief queen Setkya Dewi.
 Thibaw, on the other hand, was the son of a middle-ranking queen, Laungshe Mibaya.
 He was however learned in the Buddhist scriptures and also educated by the missionary Dr Marks, and became one of Mindon's favourite sons.

-In 1878, Thibaw succeeded his father in a bloody succession massacre.
+In 1878, Thibaw succeeded his father in a succession massacre.
 Hsinbyumashin, one of Mindon's queens, had grown dominant at the Mandalay court during Mindon's final days.
-Under the guise that Mindon wanted to bid his children (other princes and princesses) farewell, Hsinbyumashin had all royals of close age (who could potentially be heir to the throne) mercilessly slaughtered by edict, to ensure that Thibaw and her daughter Supayalat would assume the throne.
-Many historians and media accused Supayalat also engineered merciless massacre but she denied.
+Under the guise that Mindon wanted to bid his children (other princes and princesses) farewell, Hsinbyumashin had all royals of close age (who could potentially be heir to the throne) killed by edict, to ensure that Thibaw and her oldest daughter Hteik Supayagyi would assume the throne.

-The ambitious Hsinbyumashin, after putting him on the throne, offered her oldest daughter Hteik Supayagyi, Princess of Mong Nawng to be his queen, but during the royal wedding ceremony Supayalat pushed in next to her sister to be anointed queen at the same time, breaking ancient custom.
+The ambitious Hsinbyumashin, after putting Thibaw on the throne, offered Supayagyi to be his queen, but during the royal wedding ceremony Supayalat pushed in next to her sister to be anointed queen at the same time, breaking ancient custom.
 Her sister's marriage was never consummated, and Supayalat was said to have forced monogamy on a Burmese king for the first and the last time in history, even though Thibaw also subsequently married her youngest sister Hteik Supayalay, Princess of Yamethin.
-Supayalat was only 19 and Thibaw 20 when they ascended the lion throne (Thihathana palin).
+Supayalat was 19 and Thibaw 20 when they ascended the lion throne (Thihathana palin).
+Many historians and media accused Supayalat of also engineering the massacre, but she denied this: